gmschroe/vfsg-gdri/README.md

 ## Data story

+GDRI's survey contained over 100 questions with variable response rates.
+I chose to focus on some of the questions about sign language use and fluency.
+I was initially curious about whether sign language fluency impacted factors like quality of life or ease of communication (e.g., with healthcare professionals).
+However, after an initial data exploration I found that most of the respondents were fluent in sign language, and I did not think there was sufficient data on non-sign language users to answer these questions.

 ## Design decisions

 GDRI expressed a need for visualisations for multiple scenarios (e.g., communicating with stakeholders, presentations, funding bids).
 I therefore decided to make a series of smaller visualisations, rather than one large visualisation, to give GDRI more flexibility with how they use the visualisations.
 The layouts also allow my title and caption to be cropped out if GDRI would like to provide different context.

-I used GDRI branding based on their website.
+I used GDRI branding from their logo and website.
 I used their main colours (sky blue and dark greys) for most of the visual elements and selected a constrasting accent colour (dark mustard yellow) based on some of the photos on their website.
 The titles use their website font, Questrial.
 I paired this font with Lexend, which (to my beginner typographer eyes) shares many similar features with Questrial.
 Lexend has more open aperatures than Questrial, however, making it easier to read at small font sizes, and it's also generally designed for accessibility.
 Lexend also has more available font weights than Questrial, which is useful for emphasising subsets of text in annotations.

 ## Data recommendations